MagedGaman/engima-docs/products/cloud/pages/guides/backups/03_bring_your_own_backup/02_backup_restore_from_ui.md

 ---
-sidebar_label: 'Backup or restore using UI'
+sidebarTitle: 'Backup or restore using UI'
 slug: /cloud/manage/backups/backup-restore-via-ui
 title: 'Take a backup or restore a backup from the UI'
 description: 'Page describing how to take a backup or restore a backup from the UI with your own bucket'